Skip to Main Content

 BA, University of California Irvine; MFA, Mills College

-Leanna James Blackwell is director of the Bay Path University MFA in Creative Nonfiction and assistant professor of creative writing.
-She is also the editorial director of Multiplicity, the literary magazine of the MFA.
+Leanna James Blackwell writes both fiction and nonfiction.
+She directed the MFA in Creative Nonfiction for 12 years and co-founded and edited Multiplicity, the literary magazine of the MFA.

-Leanna is an active playwright and a member of the Northampton Playwrights Lab.
-Her most recent play, New Soul, premiered during the 2018 Play by Play Festival in Northampton, funded by the Massachusetts Cultural Council.
+Leanna is also an active playwright and a member of the Northampton Playwrights Lab.
+Her most recent play, New Soul, premiered during the Play by Play Festival in Northampton, funded by the Massachusetts Cultural Council.
+A revised version was presented in 2023 at the Silverthorne Theatre in a staged reading directed by Michael Ofori.
 Other plays include Grimm Women, a feminist reimagining of traditional fairy tales; Curtain Call, performed at Play by Play 2015 and at the Berkshire Theatre Group; and The Wendy Chronicles, on the life and work of Pulitzer Prize-winner Wendy Wasserstein, commissioned by Mount Holyoke College.

-Leanna graduated from the MFA program in creative writing at Mills College in California, and is the former artistic director and playwright-in-residence of TKO Theatre and the Inner Stage in the San Francisco Bay Area, and the co-founder and past director of The Place for Writers at Mills College in Oakland, California.
-A 20-year practitioner of meditation and mindfulness and a social justice advocate, Leanna is known for a teaching style that helps writers tap into their deepest creative potential.
+Leanna graduated from the MFA program in creative writing at Mills College in California.
+She is the former artistic director and playwright-in-residence of TKO Theatre and the Inner Stage in the San Francisco Bay Area, and the co-founder and past director of The Place for Writers at Mills.
+A 25-year practitioner of meditation and mindfulness and a social justice advocate, Leanna is known for a teaching style that helps writers tap into their deepest creative potential.

 Please visit the MFA in Creative Nonfiction Writing program page to learn about the curriculum, faculty, program options, and more.